Puppy Sleep Schedule: Training Guide

 After the initial puppy phase, adult dogs should begin to sleep through the night.
 If your dog is still having trouble sleeping, make sure they have a comfortable dog bed and have had their exercise for the day.

-Comment below with your puppy sleep experiences!
+Comment below with your puppy's sleep experience.

 Back to blog